luusi/luusi.github.io/_pages/DT_Composition_via_MDP.md

 derived from the services and requirement specifications.
 Due to lack of space, we do not report the details of such technique.

-## Assumptions
-- We assume a global clock, which measures the time during the evolution of the scenario for each agent $\alpha_i$, from 0 to T.
-- Let’s consider a set of asynchronous goals, in which each agent can decide to execute its task at any time independently from the other agents.
-- Each agent does not know where the other agents are at any given instant of time.

 ## Problem
 Before stating the problem, we give preliminary definitions.
 A <i>stochastic service</i> is a tuple